Many parents ask me this question about their child’s sleep and dental health.

-Teeth grinding in kids has become such a common occurrence that many people ignore this critical symptom.
-But teeth grinding is often a sign of a much larger problem and should not be ignored – in adults and children alike.
+Teeth grinding in kids has become a common occurrence and many parents think it’s a normal part of growing up.
+However, teeth grinding may be a sign of a larger problem and should not be ignored – in adults and children alike.

 There are a few potential causes for teeth grinding.
 In adults and children, bruxism (teeth grinding) can be due to an airway issue.
 Small airways can cause a person to not drop into the deepest stages of sleep, which means their glymphatic system isn’t fully running.
 Your glymphatic system cleans the brain of important neurotoxins during sleep.

 Sleep is a crucial part of a child’s dental and brain development periods.
 You should never ignore teeth grinding in your children.
 Later in life, sleep apnea can lead to chronic brain and heart disease.

 Another major cause of teeth grinding, especially in children is parasites.
 Not pleasant I know, but this common cause is something more parents should know about.

 How do I stop my child grinding their teeth at night?

 To stop teeth grinding in kids, we need to get to the cause in the first place.

 Similar to how we’ve come to realize that snoring is a symptom we should never ignore, teeth grinding is also a sign we should never ignore.
 When I notice a patient has signs of teeth grinding, we immediately begin the process to identify the underlying cause.